willyserge/image-search-app-React/README.md

-you can view the user inteface and functionality of this app on
+you can view the user interface and functionality of this app on
 https://willyserge.github.io/image-search-app-React